Gray-Wu/AOE4-season-5-6-statistics/README.md

 #export out to csv
 write_csv(RM_1v1_s5,"C:\\Users\\gwu\\Desktop\\GA DataA\\R-Project files\\AOE 4\\Cleaned RM 1v1 CSV Files\\AOE4_RM_1v1_s5.csv")
 ```
-Unused columns were dopped, like patch and kind, season 5 is all one patch with every in this data set as ranked match 1v1.
+Unused columns were dopped, like "patch" and "kind", every game in both datasets were ranked 1v1

-The data sets were check for missing values and relevance (within the time frame of the season)
+The data sets were validated for games within the range of the seasons, and checked for inconsistent/missing values.

+**add in season 6 JSON ranked 1v1 data when AOE4 WORLD releases it**

 Columns are renamed and ordered for ease of use